What is the Teradata Explain Statement?

 Row retrieval strategy

-by way of an all-row scan, by way of rowhash match scan, by way of the primary index, by the way of hash value etc.
+by way of an all-row scan, by way of a rowhash match scan, by way of the primary index, by way of the hash value, etc.

-using a product join, using a single partition hash join, using a merge join, using a rowkey based merge join etc.
+using a product join, a single partition hash join, a merge join, a rowkey-based merge join, etc.

 Each block denotes the level of confidence in its corresponding rows.
 Although desirable, attaining a high level of confidence is not always possible.